serverpod/serverpod_docs/docs/02-capabilities.md

 ## Easy deployment
 Serverpod comes with Terraform scripts for AWS which makes it very quick to deploy your server.
 We are still working on scripts for Google Cloud and other platforms.
 Please get in touch with us if you want to [contribute](/contribute).

+## Built in web server
+Serverpod comes with a built-in web server.
+This makes it very easy to share data for applications that need both an app and traditional web pages.
+You can also use the web server to create webhooks or generate custom REST APIs to communicate with 3rd party services. _The web server is still experimental and we are actively working on it_.